·Security

 • Issues that require a compromised endpoint (your laptop, your browser extension) — we can’t protect what we don’t see.

 • Operator wallet, signing-key, and server-access issues are handled as infrastructure-security reports rather than client-data privacy reports.
-Customer files never reach our servers in either mode, but operator key compromise could affect service integrity and spend controls — mail those to the same address and we’ll triage as ordinary security-sensitive issues.
+Customer file bytes never reach our servers on the file-anchoring paths in either mode, but operator key compromise could affect service integrity and spend controls — mail those to the same address and we’ll triage as ordinary security-sensitive issues.
+Two documented exceptions to “never reaches us”: incoming webhook event bodies necessarily transit the server (read to verify the source’s signature and compute the SHA-256; the body is not stored), and plaintext provenance manifests are hashed server-side and travel inside the bundle (sealed provenance avoids that).

 • Generic findings from automated scanners with no concrete impact — we welcome them but they’re lowest priority.